hust20206205/solutions/document/baocao/main.md

 In summary, Docker is used to containerize applications, and Kubernetes is used to orchestrate and manage these containers in a production environment.
 Together, they provide a powerful and scalable solution for deploying and managing containerized applications.

-# 7. Broker Pattern services dicovery
+# 7. Broker Pattern dịch vụ dicovery

 https: //www.youtube.com/watch? v=UXHzxX4png0